2000 National League Championship Series: Aftermath

-The Mets would advance to the 2000 World Series, their first appearance in the World Series since their championship season of 1986.
+With the NLCS victory, the Mets advanced to the 2000 World Series, their first appearance in the World Series since their championship season of 1986.
 They would meet their crosstown rivals, the New York Yankees in the first Subway Series to take place since 1956.
-In five games that were as nip-and-tuck as baseball can be, the Yankees would come out on top, winning their third consecutive World Championship.
-The Mets would then muddle through several unsuccessful seasons, and would not return to the postseason until 2006.
+In five games that were as nip-and-tuck as baseball can be, the Yankees came out on top, winning their third consecutive World Championship.
+The Mets would then muddle through several unsuccessful seasons, and not return to the postseason until 2006.

 Series MVP Mike Hampton would leave via free agency following the season, signing with the Colorado Rockies.
 Hampton's departure from New York was not well-received, as he made comments about the city's school system, and was routinely booed upon his reappearances at Shea Stadium.

-The Cardinals would return to the National League Championship Series in 2002, losing to the San Francisco Giants.
-They would return to the World Series for the first time since 1987 when they defeated the Houston Astros in the NLCS in 2004.
-The Cardinals would face the Mets again in the 2006 National League Championship Series, with the Redbirds defeating the Mets this time in an epic and dramatic series that ended in seven games.
-The only player remaining on either roster from the series in 2000 was Cardinals center fielder Jim Edmonds.
+The Cardinals returned to the National League Championship Series in 2002, losing to the San Francisco Giants.
+They would return to the World Series for the first time since 1987 when they defeated the Houston Astros in the NLCS in 2004, but were swept by the Red Sox in four games.
+The Cardinals faced the Mets again in the 2006 National League Championship Series, with the Redbirds defeating the Mets this time in an epic and dramatic series that ended in seven games.
+The Cardinals finished the job this time around, defeating the Tigers in the World Series to capture their 10th World Series.
+For the 2006 NLCS, the only player remaining on either roster from the series in 2000 was Cardinals center fielder Jim Edmonds.
 There were no 2006 Mets left on the team that played in 2000.